 The systematic uncertainties in the amplitude analysis are described below and summarized in Table~\ref{tab:sys}. \begin{itemize} \item[\uppercase\expandafter{\romannumeral1}] Amplitude model: \\ The masses and widths of resonances are varied to their $\pm 1\sigma$ boundaries as tabulated in~\cite{PDG}, with two dedicated refits performed to evaluate the corresponding systematic uncertainties.
-The $\pi^0 \pi^0$ $S$-wave $K$-matrix formalism is modified according to the parameters $f_{1j}^{\mathrm{prod}}$, $\beta_{\alpha}$ at their $\pm 1\sigma$ ranges as given in~\cite{KPsnew2}, respectively.
+The $\pi^0 \pi^0$ $S$-wave $K$-matrix formalism is modified according to the parameters $f_{1j}^{\mathrm{prod}}$, $\beta_{\alpha}$ at their $\pm 1\sigma$ ranges as given in~\cite{KPsnew2}.
 For $\pi^0 \pi^0$ $S$-wave $K$-matrix formalism, two independent fits are performed by setting the parameters to their upper and lower $1\sigma$ limits.
 The systematic uncertainty for every parameter is determined by its maximum deviation between these boundary fits and the central result.
 The total amplitude model uncertainty combines all individual contributions in quadrature.

-\item[\uppercase\expandafter{\romannumeral2}] Effective radius: \\ The estimation of the systematic uncertainty associated with the $R$ parameters in the Blatt-Weisskopf factors is performed by repeating the fit procedure twice, varying the effective radius of the intermediate states and that of the $D^0$ meson by $\pm 1~({\rm GeV}/c)^{-1}$ in separate fits.
+\item[\uppercase\expandafter{\romannumeral2}] Effective radius: \\ The systematic uncertainty on the $R$ parameters in the Blatt–Weisskopf factors is obtained by repeating the fit, with the effective radii of the intermediate states and the $D^0$ meson varied independently by $\pm 0.5 ({\text{GeV}/c})^{-1}$ about their corresponding central values.

 \item[\uppercase\expandafter{\romannumeral3}] Background: \\ In analyzing the impact of background on the amplitude model, there are two primary sources of influence: background size and background shape.
 The background size is associated with the signal purity ($w_{\rm{sig}}$) in Eq.~(\ref{likelihood3}).
 The systematic uncertainty from the $w_{\rm{sig}}$ parameter is evaluated by performing two additional fits with the parameter fixed at its $\pm 1 \sigma $ boundaries.
 The corresponding systematic uncertainty for each observable is then taken as the maximum deviation between these boundary fits and the nominal result.
 The background shape is related to the background function ($B(p_j)$) in Eq.~(\ref{pdf:bkg}).
 An alternative background sample is used to determine the background shape, where the relative fractions of background processes from direct $\bar{q} q$ are varied by the statistical uncertainties of the known cross sections~\cite{Luminosity}.
 The square root of the quadratic sum of these two uncertainties is taken as the background uncertainty.